 4. You Will Never Feel Alone

-A Maine Coon loves people and company and likes to hang out with its owners.
+A Maine Coon loves people and company and likes to hang out with its humans.
 It will try to help with whatever you are doing: unpacking boxes, sorting washing, cooking.
 It will even keep you company in the bathroom if you let it.

 5. The Wind Drives Them Wild